gcovr/gcovr/CONTRIBUTING.rst

     python3 -m nox --session 'docker_compiler(gcc-9)' -- -s tests

-You can also use the compiler 'all' to run the tests for all compiler versions.
+You can also use the compiler 'all' to run the tests for all compiler versions, 'gcc' to only use the ``gcc`` versions, or 'clang' to use ``clang`` versions.
-This is useful to update the all reference files:
+A useful command to update all the reference files is :

 .. code:: bash